buntine/discogs/README.markdown

 --------------
   Many of the API endpoints require the user to be authenticated via oAuth.
 The library provides support for this.

-  For non user-facing apps (when you only want to authenticate as yourself), you can simply pass your applications :key and :secret options to the appropriate methods.
+  For non user-facing apps (when you only want to authenticate as yourself), you can simply pass your user token (generated from your API dashboard) to the constructor.
 For example:

-    wrapper = Discogs::Wrapper.new("Test OAuth", app_key: "my_key", app_secret: "my_secret")
+    wrapper = Discogs::Wrapper.new("Test OAuth", user_token: "my_user_token")
     results = wrapper.search("Nick Cave")

   For user-facing apps, I've provided [a simple Rails application](https://github.com/buntine/discogs-oauth) that demonstrates how to perform authenticated requests.